-Once you know you're pregnant, or think you might be, you should see your GP to talk about your antenatal care.
-Your GP may test a sample of your urine to confirm that you’re pregnant.
+Once you know you're pregnant, or think you might be, you may like to see your GP or midwife to talk about your antenatal care.
+They may test a sample of your urine to confirm that you’re pregnant.

-Your GP will give you information about staying healthy in pregnancy, antenatal care appointments you will be offered and antenatal screening.
-It’s your choice whether to have any antenatal screening tests carried out, so you will need to understand the benefits, risks and limitations of the different options.
-You will be given written information to help you make the decision that you feel is right for you.
-If there is anything you don’t understand, ask your midwife, GP or doctor.
+Your GP or midwife will give you information about staying healthy in pregnancy and antenatal care appointments, including the option of antenatal screening.
+It’s your choice whether to have antenatal screening tests so it’s important to understand the benefits, risks and limitations of the different options.

-It’s important that you tell your GP if:
+It’s important that you tell your GP or midwife if you:

-- you had any complications in a previous pregnancy or birth, such as having pre-eclampsia or having a baby prematurely
+- had any complications in a previous pregnancy or birth, such as pre-eclampsia or a premature baby

-- you’re being treated for a long-term condition, such as diabetes or high blood pressure
+- are being treated for a long-term condition, such as diabetes or high blood pressure

-- you or anyone in your family has previously had a baby with a birth defect, for example, spina bifida
+- have previously had a baby with a birth defect (or anyone in your family has), for example spina bifida

-- you have a family history of an inherited disease, for example, sickle cell anaemia or cystic fibrosis
+- have a family history of an inherited disease, for example sickle cell anaemia or cystic fibrosis

-Your GP will refer you for your first antenatal appointment, called the booking appointment.
+Your GP will refer you for your first antenatal appointment, which is called the booking appointment.

-Your midwife or doctor will talk to you about your health and any previous pregnancies to find out if you're going to need any special antenatal care.
+Your midwife or doctor will talk to you about your health and any previous pregnancies to find out if you need any special antenatal care.

 - Infections.
-These include hepatitis B, HIV and syphilis, if you want to be checked for these).
+These include hepatitis B, HIV and syphilis (if you want to be checked for these).
 Some infections can have no symptoms so you might not know you have them.
 To be on the safe side, it's a good idea to be tested.
 If anything is found, there are treatments available to reduce the risk of harm to you and your baby.

 - Anaemia.
 This means your blood can't carry enough oxygen to meet the needs of your body.
 Often this is caused by a lack of iron so you may be advised to take an iron supplement.

 - Your rhesus D type.
 Your blood is either rhesus D positive or negative.
 This is determined by a substance (Rhesus D) found on blood cells.
 If you have rhesus D negative blood (that is, you don’t have the substance on your cells), you may be offered anti-D injections.
-These are done at 28 and 34 weeks to help prevent problems if they have another baby in the future.
-Potential problems include anaemia, jaundice or stillbirth.
+These are done at 28 and 34 weeks.
+These will help prevent problems if you have another baby in the future.
+Potential problems include anaemia, jaundice or a stillborn baby.
 See our frequently asked questions for more information.

 - Unusual blood antibodies.
-Antibodies normally fight infections, but occasionally abnormal ones can be present that can pass to your baby and cause anaemia.
+Antibodies usually fight infections, but occasionally your body produces abnormal ones that can pass to your baby and cause health problems.

 Blood pressure and urine tests

 Your midwife or doctor will check your blood pressure and test your urine for protein.
-These two checks will be carried out regularly in your antenatal appointments because they can be early warnings of pre-eclampsia.
-This is a form of high blood pressure that may develop in pregnancy and can affect your organs, such as your kidneys and lungs and lead to seizures (fits) if you don't get treatment.
-Pre-eclampsia can put your unborn child at risk too.
+You will have these two checks done at all of your antenatal appointments because they can be early warnings of pre-eclampsia.
+This is a form of high blood pressure that can develop in pregnancy.
+It can affect your organs, such as your kidneys and lungs, and lead to seizures (fits) if you don't get treatment.
+Pre-eclampsia can put your baby at risk too.

-Your midwife or doctor will also test your urine for sugar (glucose).
-Sugar found in your urine can be a sign that you’re developing gestational diabetes.
+Your midwife or doctor may test your blood for the level of sugar (glucose), as this can detect if you’re developing gestational diabetes.
 This is diabetes that begins only in pregnancy and goes away after your baby is born.
-See our frequently asked questions questions for more information.
+See our frequently asked questions for more information.

 Body mass index (BMI)

 Your midwife or doctor will measure your height and weight to work out your BMI on your first antenatal appointment.
-If your BMI is over 25, you may need extra care because of the increased risk of complications for you and your baby.
-You may have your BMI measured again during your pregnancy.
+If your BMI is 30 or more, you may need extra care because of the increased risk of complications for you and your baby.
+You may have your BMI measured again later in your pregnancy.

 This scan can be used to check the position of your placenta inside your womb (uterus).
-If your placenta is lying low in your womb, you will have another scan later in the pregnancy to check where it’s lying.
+If your placenta is low in your womb, you will have another scan later in the pregnancy to check where it’s lying.
 This is to make sure it won’t cause any difficulties when you come to give birth.

 Sickle cell anaemia and thalassaemia

 Sickle cell anaemia and thalassaemia are inherited blood conditions that affect the way your blood carries oxygen.
-You will be offered screening for thalassaemia in early pregnancy (before week 10) by having a blood test.
+You will be offered screening for thalassaemia before you’re 10 weeks pregnant – this is done with a blood test.
 You may be offered screening for sickle cell anaemia too, depending on your family history.
-If you’re found to have the genes for either blood disorder, your baby’s father will be asked to have the same blood test as well.
-From the results of these two blood tests, the chance of your baby inheriting the disorders can be worked out.
-You can have counselling to discuss the results and what this means for you, your family and your unborn baby.
+If you’re found to have the genes for either blood disorder, your baby’s father will need to have a blood test too.

-In your third trimester (from week 28), you will have around five to seven antenatal appointments, which are likely to be shorter than the ones you had in earlier pregnancy.
-At each appointment your midwife or doctor will measure the size of your womb, measure your blood pressure and test your urine for protein.
+In your third trimester (from week 25), you will have between five and seven antenatal appointments.
+These are likely to be shorter than the ones you had earlier.
+At each appointment your midwife or doctor will measure the size of your womb, your blood pressure and test your urine for protein.

-You will have the opportunity to hear your baby’s heartbeat at antenatal visits.
+You may have the opportunity to hear your baby’s heartbeat at antenatal visits.

-In this appointment, your midwife or doctor will discuss with you and give you information about labour, birth and preparing for having a newborn baby to look after.
+In this appointment, your midwife or doctor will discuss and give you information about labour, birth and preparing to look after a newborn baby.
 See our frequently asked questions for more information.

-Your midwife or doctor will check the position of your baby.
-If your baby is in the bottom downwards (breech) position, your midwife or doctor will discuss the options available to you.
-It may be that you want to consider a procedure to turn your baby from the outside of your abdomen (tummy), using a technique called external cephalic version (ECV).
+Your midwife or doctor will check the position of your baby too.
+If your baby is in the bottom downwards position (breech), your midwife or doctor will discuss the options available to you.
+It may be that you want to consider a procedure to turn your baby from the outside of your abdomen (tummy).
+This technique is called external cephalic version (ECV).

 Weeks 38 to 41